-Empower also offers a checking account and a high yield savings account - however, you only get savings if you have a checking account.
-The rate is competitive, but it typically a bit lower than you'd find with the best high yield savings accounts.
+Empower also offers a Checking Account and a AutoSave Account - however, you only earn interest in your AutoSave Account if you also have an Empower Interest Checking Account.
+The rate is competitive, but it is typically a bit lower than you'd find with the best high yield savings accounts.

-Combining Empower's budgeting and goal setting features with their integrated bank account can make saving for future goals easy!
+Combining Empower's budgeting and goal setting features with their integrated Checking Account can make saving for future goals easy!

 Empower Cash Advance

-Empower recently rolled out a Cash Advance feature for their Empower Banking subscribers.
-The cash advance feature allows subscribers to get up to $150 in fast cash for emergencies with no interest, no late fees, and no credit check.
+Empower recently rolled out a Cash Advance feature for their subscribers.
+The Cash Advance feature allows subscribers to get up to $250^ in fast cash for emergencies with no interest, no late fees, and no credit check.

 See how Empower compares to other cash advance apps.

 Eligibility Requirements Apply.
 Banking services for new accounts provided by nbkc bank, Member FDIC.

 Empower is free for the first 14 days.
 After 14 days, Empower charges $8 per month for continued access to its full suite of money management tools.